 say you were interested in starting a foreclosure cleanup business.

 You may not know anything about it other than you read somewhere that

 it was a great business to start, and you like the idea of starting a

 After all, as long as houses are bought and sold, there will always be foreclosures.
 And even better, there are properties that need to be cleaned out, have their lawns mowed, have repairs done, etc. As a foreclosure cleanup business owner, your company can provide all of these services to local realtors.

 You’re pumped, so you log onto your favorite search engine, (eg, Google, Yahoo!
-MSN, etc.) and type in the keywords "foreclosure cleaning business" or "foreclosure cleaning" or "foreclosure cleanup" or some other relevant keyword phrase.
+Bing, etc.) and type in the keywords "foreclosure cleaning business" or "foreclosure cleaning" or "foreclosure cleanup" or some other relevant keyword phrase.

 How Businesses Get to the Top of Search Engine Results

 When you type in these words and hit "ENTER", a bunch of sites pop up and you start to surf (ie, click on the results) and start investigating the sites to see if they have the information you need.